Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-4-transatlantic-travel.html.markdown

 ---
 published: true
-title: 'Podcast series episode 4: Transatlantic travel'
+title: "Podcast series episode 4: Transatlantic travel"
 category: travel
 date: 2020-04-06T17:20:59.982Z
 cover_image: /images/uploads/kater.jpg
-summary: >-
-  Author and adventurer Kate Rawles shares the tale of her transatlantic cargo ship voyage and her 8000 mile bike ride through the Andes
+summary: Author and adventurer Kate Rawles shares the tale of her transatlantic cargo ship voyage and her 8000 mile bike ride through the Andes
 author: FlightFree UK
 read_time_minute: 9
 ---
-*This is an outline of the podcast interview we recorded with Kate Rawles.
-You can listen to the full interview as part of our 2020 podcast series, [here](/podcast).*
+## This podcast is episode 4 of our #flightfree2020 series.
+You can listen to the podcast, and access the rest of the series, at our [podcast page](https://flightfree.co.uk/podcast/).

 ![](/images/uploads/kater.jpg)